 - Cutlets/ Pattice/Falafels

-- Vrat / Fasting foods: Moras being salty in taste is widely used by many during fasting like Gauri vrat, Navratri fasts, etc in the form of theplas, parathas, wadas etc.
+- Vrat / Fasting foods: Moras being salty is widely used by many during fasting like Gauri vrat, Navratri fasts, etc in the form of theplas, parathas, wadas etc.

 Hope you try out this vegetable and share your experience with me in the comments below.